 Ever since the 2000s, the ‘gratitude’ philosophy has exploded.
 But what is grateful living?
 Is it even necessary?
 And how do you get your mind to appreciate the world when sometimes it can feel like nothing is ever going right?!

-Of course, this isn’t about dismissing our negative experiences.
+Of course, this isn’t about dismissing our negative experiences (that’s actually toxic positivity).
 Rather, to not wallow in our pain, and to move forward with a higher perspective.

-But how do you put gratitude into practice?
+But how do we put gratitude into practice?
 Let’s talk about it now.

 How Can You Be More Grateful?